sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 With version 3.31 this flag has moved from the `repo-updater` service to the `worker` service.

 ### Sourcegraph Setting
-Code Insights is currently behind an experimental feature flag on Sourcegraph.
-You can enable it in settings.
+Code Insights is currently enabled by default on customer instances 3.32 and later, but can be disabled from appearing in the UI by setting this flag to false.

 ```json
   "experimentalFeatures": {